Raeburn C. Horne

 Raeburn C. Horne (October 7, 1896 – November 6, 1962) was a politician in the state of Florida.
 He served in the Florida House of Representatives in 1931 and 1957, as a Democrat, representing Madison County.

-Horne was part of the Pork Chop Gang that liked to meet at his fish camp at Nutall Rise in Taylor County along the Aucilla River.
+Horne was a member of the Pork Chop Gang, a group of legislators from rural areas that dominated the state legislature due to malapportionment and used their power to engage in McCarthyist tactics.
+The group often met at his fish camp at Nutall Rise in Taylor County, along the Aucilla River.